-- d.
+- Any other matter which may be conducive to the just, efficient and economical determination of the proceeding, including the definition or limitation of issues; - d.
 Continuances.
-Unless otherwise ordered, LR 7.1.f. governs continuances of status conferences. - e.
+Unless otherwise ordered, LR 7.1.f. governs continuances of status - de.
 Representation at CMC by Attorney with Authority to Bind.
 Pursuant to Fed.
 R. Civ.
-P. 16(c), the attorney for a party participating in a Case Management Conference or any other pretrial conference must have authority to enter into stipulations and to make admissions regarding all matters that the participants may reasonably anticipate may be discussed, including: - 1.
-Whether any issue exists concerning venue or jurisdiction over the subject matter or the person; - 2.
-Whether all parties have been properly designated and served; - 3.
-Whether all counsel have filed appearances; - 4.
-Whether any issue exists concerning joinder of parties or claims; - 5.
-Whether any party contemplates adding further parties; - 6.
-The factual bases and legal theories for the claims and the defenses involved in the case; - 7.
-The type and extent of damages being sought; - 8.
+P. 16(c), the attorney for a party participating in a Case Management Conference or any other pretrial conference must have authority to enter into stipulations and to make admissions regarding all matters for the efficient administration of the case including all matters listed in Fed.
+R. Civ.
+P. 16(c)(2). that the participants may reasonably anticipate may be discussed, including: - Whether any issue exists concerning venue or jurisdiction over the subject matter or the person; - 2.
+Whether all parties have been properly designated and served; - Whether all counsel have filed appearances; - Whether any issue exists concerning joinder of parties or claims; - 5.
+Whether any party contemplates adding further parties; - The factual bases and legal theories for the claims and the defenses involved in the case; - The type and extent of damages being sought; - 8.1.
 Whether any question exists concerning appointment of a guardian ad litem, next friend, administrator, executor, receiver, or trustee; - 9.
-The extent of the discovery undertaken to date; - 10.
-The extent and timing of anticipated future discovery, including, in appropriate cases, a proposed schedule for the taking of depositions, serving of interrogatories and motions to produce, etc.; - 11.
-Identification of anticipated witnesses or persons then known to have pertinent information; - 12.
-Whether any discovery disputes are anticipated;
+The extent of the discovery undertaken to date; - The extent and timing of anticipated future discovery, including, in appropriate cases, a proposed schedule for the taking of depositions, serving of interrogatories and motions to produce, etc.;

-- 13. The time reasonably expected to be required for completion of all discovery; - 14.
-The existence and prospect of any pretrial motions, including dispositive motions; - 15.
-Whether a trial by jury has been demanded in a timely fashion; - 16.
+- Identification of anticipated witnesses or persons then known to have pertinent information; - 12.
+Whether any discovery disputes are anticipated; - The time reasonably expected to be required for completion of all discovery; - 14.
+The existence and prospect of any pretrial motions, including dispositive motions; - 15.1.
+Whether a trial by jury has been demanded in a timely fashion; - 46.
 Whether it would be useful to separate claims, defenses, or issues for trial or discovery; - 17.
 Whether related actions are pending or contemplated; - 18.
 The estimated time required for trial; - 19.
 Whether special verdicts will be needed at trial and, if so, the issues verdict forms will have to address; - 20.
-A report on settlement prospects, including the prospect of disposition without trial through any process, the status of settlement negotiations, and the advisability of a formal mediation or settlement conference either before or at the completion of discovery; - 21.
-The advisability of court-ordered mediation or early dispute resolution proceedings; and - 22.
-The advisability of use of a court-appointed expert or master to aid in administration or settlement efforts.
+A report on settlement prospects, including the prospect of disposition without trial through any process, the status of settlement negotiations, and the advisability of a formal mediation or settlement conference either before or at the completion of discovery; - The advisability of court-ordered mediation or early dispute resolution proceedings; and - 22.1.
+The advisability of use of a court appointed expert or master to aid in administration or settlement efforts. - Exemptions from Case Management Conference and Scheduling Orders